Themed trail Great Aletsch Glacier through the ages

 Literature

-Get a free panoramic map at the cable car stations and info centres of the Aletsch Arena.
+You can get a free panoramic map at the mountain railways and info centers of the Aletsch Arena.

 Author´s Tip / Recommendation of the author

 Want to get even closer to the glacier?
-Go on a UNESCO Glacier Tour with Martin Nellen!
+Join a UNESCO glacier tour with Martin Nellen!

 Map